spacelift-io/user-documentation/docs/concepts/authorization/assigning-roles-groups.md

 ## Troubleshooting

-### Common issues

-**Group Permissions Not Working**:
+### Group permissions not working

-- Verify group-to-role assignments are correct
+- Verify group-to-role assignments are correct.
-- Check if user is actually a member of the group
+- Check if user is actually a member of the group.
-- Ensure user has re-authenticated since group assignment
+- Ensure user has re-authenticated since group assignment.
-- Validate role includes required actions
+- Validate role includes required actions.

-**Conflicting Group Permissions**:
+### Conflicting group permissions

-- Multiple groups can provide different roles
+- Multiple groups can provide different roles.
-- Permissions are additive across group memberships
+- Permissions are additive across group memberships.
-- Regular audit of group role combinations
+- Regular audit of group role combinations.

-### Debugging steps
+## Debugging

 1. **Verify Group Membership**: Check user is member of expected groups in IdP
 2. **Validate Role Assignment**: Confirm group has correct role assignments